 Stay to the right!
 Narrow roads with riders and cars coming the other way!
 You’ll think you’re on some one-lane roads – you’re not!
 Every road on every P2P course is two-way!!

-Ride the hills in order.
+Best to ride the hills in order.
 Early Checkpoints close early; late Checkpoints don’t open until later.

 Bring your phone!